-In total, 11 laboratories participated in this exercise (LR16).
-Detailed results have been reported to each of the participating laboratories separately.
-Six of these 11 laboratories were responsible for one third or more differences to the identifications made by Thomson Unicomarine.
-The taxa involved were mainly bivalves, amphipods and polychaete families which are either speciose or for which keys are inadequate.
+In total, 11 laboratories participated in this exercise (LR17).
+Detailed results have been separately reported to each of the participating laboratories.
+Misidentifications were usually found for bivalve, amphipod and polychaete species and belonging to genera which are either speciose or for which keys are inadequate.
+The majority of taxonomic errors could be attributed to the submitted polychaetes (49 %) and molluscs (40 %).